nuclearWinters/lerna-monorepo/README.md

 5. Run `npm run populate` on backend-auth and backend-courses root folder projects

-To make websockets work you need to create a replica set in mongo:

-Connect to mongodb and run in a mongodb command line:
+To make websockets work, connect to mongodb and run in a mongodb command line:

 ```
 rs.initiate(